HelgeS/bookwriter/README.md

 A few further steps have to be done to run the project:

-1.Copy the file 'config/initializers/secret_token.rb.example' to 'config/initializers/secret_token.rb' and change the secret token, if wanted.
+1. Copy the file 'config/initializers/secret_token.rb.example' to 'config/initializers/secret_token.rb' and change the secret token, if wanted.
 2. Adjust the database.yml.
 Without changes it tries to connect to a locally running postgresql database, but there is also an example for a sqlite3 database alternative.

 ### Deploy to Heroku